 What is the Age Range of Players?
 Our POWER Sports programs are open to participants from age 6 and up.
 They are divided into 2 groups.
 Group 1 is for ages 6-11 and Group 2 is for ages 12 and up.

 Who Coaches?
 Head Coaches come to us with experience in the sport they lead as well as training in working with the ASD population.
 They are often supported by college level Occupational Therapy students as well as other volunteers who have received training in evidence based best practices.
 All staff are background checked by the ASRC and come recommended.

 Who are Peer Buddies?
 Our philosophy is to combine neuro-typical “peer buddies” with youth living with autism.
 Players will have an opportunity to engage in a sports program with peers who can help them grow and expand their social experiences.
 All “peer buddies” will receive developmentally appropriate training prior to the session.
 This is an ideal opportunity for area school LINKS students.
 Does POWER Sports serve the whole autism spectrum?
 The activities are all planned so participants can access them regardless of where they are on the spectrum.Players can have lower or higher needs and can be verbal or non verbal .
 We ask that parents remain in the gym at all times to assist if your child needs supervision or if they need to be escorted to the restroom.
 Players who need 1:1 assistance throughout the entire session (either because they are in danger of running away, need physical assistance for most activities, or who are routinely aggressive to themselves and others) might not be a good fit for our program.
 Please contact us to see if this program is a good fit for your child’s specific needs.

-The Fall 2017 session of POWER Basketball is full.
-Registration for the Winter 2018 session of POWER Basketball and POWER Soccer will be available by January 2018.
+Registration for the Winter/Spring 2018 session of POWER Basketball and POWER Soccer will be available by February 2018.